arnholm/premake5cb/README.md

 *Premake5 exporter* is a [Code::Blocks](https://www.codeblocks.org/) plugin to generate [Premake5](https://premake.github.io/docs/) scripts for Code::Blocks workspaces.
 This makes it possible to generate GNU Makefiles, MS Visual Studio solutions etc. from a C::B workspace.

-## Overview
+## Overview by example

-Assume a Code::Blocks workspace *OPEN_CRD.workspace* exists with some projects.
-With the *Premake5 exporter* plugin activated, *OPEN_CRD_premake5.lua* is created in the same folder (see Figure 1 ).
-One can then run premake from a terminal and generate e.g. GNU Makefiles:
+Starting with a Code::Blocks workspace *OPEN_CRD.workspace* with some contained projects, the *Premake5 exporter* plugin creates *OPEN_CRD_premake5.lua* in the same folder (see Figure 1 ).
+In a terminal, *premake5* is used to generate GNU Makefiles:

 ```
 $ premake5 --file=OPEN_CRD_premake5.lua gmake2